henriksundeodegard/context-adaptive-architecture/README.md

 | **6 months** | Guard‑rail agent + metrics | Static analysis on flow changes; Grafana dashboard of “friction events vs. self‑reported clarity” |
 | **1 year**   | Small public alpha         | Dockerised template repo, write‑up, community Discord for shared patterns                         |

+> Whatever the domain, the core structure remains: Context in → Reflexive loop → Consent layer → Adaptive behavior → Feedback as context in.

 ---

 ## 9. Call to action

-- **Builders**: Scaffold the architecture, run it locally, log what breaks.
+- **Builders**: Scaffold the architecture, run it locally or in your domain of choice (health, education, collaboration), and log what breaks.
 - **Researchers**: Help formalize growth‑metrics beyond engagement.
-- **Product teams**: Ask how _intentional friction_ can raise - not just flatten - user agency.
+- **Product teams**: Ask how _intentional friction_ can raise - not just flatten - user agency in your product category.
+- **Educators**: Build learning platforms that adjust _structure_, not just content - responding to focus signals, context shifts, and student growth.
+- **Toolmakers**: Fork the core pattern into creative domains: DAWs, writing apps, second brains, or collaborative whiteboards.

-> Vibe architecting is the name I’ve given to the work I believe many of us are already doing in fragments.
-What we're shaping isn’t automation, but resonance.
+> Vibe architecting is not just for personal AI.
+It’s a foundation for designing _any system that evolves with human complexity_.
+What we're shaping isn’t pure automation, but resonance.
 Systems that reflect.
 Systems that evolve _alongside us_.
 >
 > _Vibe architecting will be shaped by whoever shows up early - and stays human while the tools get strange._